-Overtime, I’ve actually found that my egg-less sponge recipes tends to produce a crumb that’s sturdy and predictable with less air pockets.
+Over time, I’ve actually found that my egg-less sponge recipes tend to produce a crumb that’s sturdy and predictable with fewer air pockets.
 So in addition to it tasting amazing, it’s also a great choice if you’re looking for a recipe that’s suitable for large events such as a birthday or wedding.

 Most baking blogs are created with home bakers in mind and will oftentimes suggest using plain flour for sponge cakes.
 This is okay most of the time but if you’ve ever wondered why your sponge cakes aren’t coming out fluffy and moist then there’s a good chance that it’s the type of flour that you’re using